The Best Detergent For Goose Down Products

 The Best Detergent For Goose Down

 The solution to the problem is to use a cleaner specially formulated for goose down and feather products.
-A detergent that will clean your pillow or comforter, but also not damage the goose down.
+A detergent that will clean your pillow or comforter, but not damage the goose down.

 We usually replace goose down comforters and pillows because the down fill inside degrades, and no longer offers support or comfort.
-In other words, using a better detergent = longer life.
+In other words, a better detergent = longer life.

 So, if you want the best detergent for goose down items, we recommend Nikwax Down Wash Direct.